Business Organizations: An Overview

 Liability Issues

-One of the most common reasons to create a business entity is to protect owners and investors from the legal liability of actions performed on behalf of the business.
-To achieve this, legislators created certain business entity statutes which provide a “veil” of protection for the owners and investors.
-The level of protection differs however, depending on the type of business structure and the actions of the parties and organization.
+One of the most common considerations in creating a business entity involves protecting owners and investors from legal liability of actions performed on behalf of the business.
+To achieve this, legislators created certain business entity statutes which provides a “veil” of protection for the owners and investors.
+The level of protection differs depending on the type of business structure and the actions of the parties and organization.

-At the end of the spectrum with the least protection, sole proprietorships and general partnerships provide no liability protection to the owners.
+With the least protection, sole proprietorships and general partnerships provide no liability protection for their owners.
 General partnerships will often expose all partners to joint and several liability as a result of the actions of a single partner.
-In the middle of the spectrum lies the limited partnership (LP), which provides partial protection to the partners.
-Typically, these ventures have at least one general partner who is personally liable for the actions and debts of the partnership and one or more limited partners that are protected by the limited partnership so long as they remain passive in the running of the business.
-On the most protective end of the spectrum are organizations such as limited liability companies (LLCs) and corporations that shield all shareholders and officers from the actions and debts of the business so long as certain boundaries are respected.
+In contrast, a limited partnership (“LP”) provides partial liability protection to the partners.
+Typically, these LPs have at least one general partner who is personally liable for the actions and debts of the partnership and one or more limited partners that are protected by the limited partnership so long as they remain passive in running the business.
+The most protective business entities are limited liability companies (“LLCs”) and corporations that shield all shareholders and officers from the actions and debts of the business so long as certain boundaries are respected.

 Asset protection is a very important aspect for many farming and agribusiness operations.
 As a result, arranging the ownership of assets through business entities has become a frequently used method to limit exposure to events such as civil liability from lawsuits and financial liability from unpaid or delinquent loans.
 For more information, see the Reading Rooms on Landowner Liability, Commercial Transactions, Finance and Credit, and Secured Transactions.